lilypond/lilypond/Documentation/user/README.txt

     between words.  `makeinfo' copies the input lines verbatim without removing those spaces.

   .
-Use two spaces after a priod.
+Use two spaces after a period.

   .
 Variables or numbers which consist of a single character (probably
     followed by a punctuation mark) should be tied properly, either to